 If you have thought about the answers to all of the above questions, start connecting the dots.
-If you have analyzed the above points, you know the answers to most of the questions, write down your travel route.
+If you have analyzed the above points, you know the answers to most of the questions and write down your travel route.
 Plan your road trip route and plan your road trip budget.
 You can use paper and a pencil, and you can use more advanced tools which help you prepare your road trip route.

-- Google Maps – for us, it is the best and reliable travel planning tool.
+- Google Maps – for us, it is the best and most reliable travel planning tool.
 Besides, it is free.
 Most applications have to be paid for.
 In addition to the routes, you will find lodging.
 You can view current photos.
 All attractions in a given location are displayed.

 - Roadtrippers – you can also build your route in Roadtrippers.
 They also offer turn-by-turn navigation to lead the way.